You are at the top of the page

 The gilded capitals, which seem to ‘support’ the ceiling are carved in stone and are richly gilded with pure gold leaf.
 They are important survivals of Inigo Jones’ original construction, as all of the capitals on the outside of the building were replaced in the nineteenth century.

-Rubens’ Ceiling
+Rubens’ ceiling

 This unique masterpiece by Sir Peter Paul Rubens was installed in the Banqueting Hall in 1636.
 It is the only surviving in-situ Rubens ceiling painting.